mathewsrc/ETL-Chicago-Cafe-Permits/README.md

 │
 ├── docs                         # Project documentation.
 │
-├── models                       # Trained and serialized models.
-│
 ├── notebooks                    # Jupyter notebooks.
-│
-├── references                   # Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports                      # Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures                  # Generated graphics and figures to be used in reporting.